SynTexDZN/homebridge-syntex-magichome/README.md

 ## Description
-This plugin will create LightBulbs in Homekit capable of turning on/off, change color, change hue, change saturation.
+This plugin will create LightBulbs in Homekit capable of turning on / off, change color, change saturation, change brightness.
 This plugin can also create preset patterns Switches (color cycle, fade, strobe).
-Its a great utility tool to set house mood to party/soothing with custom music.
+Its a great utility tool to set house mood to party / soothing with custom music.
-Can cycle through colors, sync all lights to strobe/fade.
+Can cycle through colors, sync all lights to strobe / fade.

 ## Installation
 1. Install homebridge using: `sudo npm install -g homebridge`
 2. Install this plugin using: `sudo npm install -g homebridge-syntex-magichome`
 3. Update your `config.json` file.
 See snippet below.
-4. Restart the Homebridge Service with `sudo systemctl restart homebridge; sudo journalctl -fau homebridge`.
+4. Restart the Homebridge Service with: `sudo systemctl restart homebridge; sudo journalctl -fau homebridge`.

 ## Example Config
 **Info:** If the directory for the storage can't be created you have to do it by yourself and give it full write permissions!
 - `sudo chown -R homebridge ./SynTex/` ( *permissions only for homebridge* )
 - `sudo chmod 777 -R homebridge ./SynTex/` ( *permissions for many processes* )
-- For the id you can use a `random unique text`
-- Every device needs these configurations: `id`, `name`, `type`, `ip` and `services`

 ```
 "platforms": [